vertigo-z/obsidian-protector/README.md

 obsidian is a custom universal pe packer / executable protector written in C. it is designed to be paired with a loader stub that decrypts and executes the packed payload.

-a compiled stub example is available in the stubs folder that uses rolling xor obfuscation with shifts and does not contain any anti-debugging mechanisms.

-this packer/stub has been tested to work on putty.exe, strings.exe, and can even pack itself, and then pack other executables from the packed state.
+the stub included uses rolling xor obfuscation with shifts and does not contain any anti-debugging mechanisms. this packer/stub has been tested to work on putty.exe, strings.exe, and can even pack itself, and then pack other executables from the packed state.

-every pe stub/loader gets burned the moment its source becomes public. the only way to stay ahead of this is to write your own custom one. there is an included a template for you to fill out with your own code.
+full source for both arm64 and amd64 stubs are included in this repo. feel free to modify it to suit your needs or to evade detection.

 ---